What is Cityprom?

 Click here to view Cityprom's Rules of Association.

-We have an Executive Board of twelve volunteer Directors and three paid staff members.
+We have an Executive Board of twelve volunteer Directors and 2.5 FTE staff.
 Each Board Director represents a different type of business or a section of the city.
 Launceston City Council, Launceston Chamber of Commerce and a Northern Tasmanian Tourism representative hold three of the twelve positions, with the remaining nine positions elected in October of each year.

 Cityprom has over 450 members within the CBD boundaries – shown by the shaded areas on the map